colindresj/colindresj.github.io/_posts/2013-07-02-the-yellow-blue-lighter.md

 Dennis, frustrated, searches the car.
 He opens the glove compartment and the armrest, but finds nothing.
 He then reaches to the back of the car and moves around a lot of stuff he’s thrown around in the back seat; there’s a dark blue zip-up sweater with a hood, a storage box filled with old books, and an army canteen passed on from his father who served in Vietnam.
 But, he finds no lighter, nor matches.

 A young lady walks by Dennis’s car.
-She’s wearing a light grey trench coat that nearly covers her up entirely, from mid-calf all the way to – since the collar is flipped up – the sides of her rose-kissed cheeks.
+She’s wearing a light grey trench coat that nearly covers her up entirely, from mid-calf all the way to &emdash; since the collar is flipped up &emdash; the sides of her rose-kissed cheeks.

 Dennis hears the young lady walking up close to the car.
 He rolls down the manual window with his left hand while sticking the other outside, waving it and calling her over.